 - Masonry heaters

 A masonry heater is a site-built or site-assembled solid-fueled heating device, consisting of a firebox, a large masonry mass, and a maze of heat exchange channels.
 It stores heat from rapidly-burning fires within its masonry structure, and slowly releases the heat into the home throughout the day.
 Masonry heaters currently do not require EPA certification.
-The Masonry Heater Association of North America Exitcan provide you with more information on masonry heaters and installers near your area.
+The Masonry Heater Association of North America can provide you with more information on masonry heaters and installers near your area.

-What is the difference between an EPA-certified and EPA-qualified appliance?
+What is the Difference between an EPA-certified and EPA-qualified Appliance?

 - Wood and pellet stoves (including fireplace inserts)